Table of Contents

 Diagnosis of typhoid fever

-The detection of salmonella infection is dependent on the disease week.
+The detection of a salmonella infection is dependent on the disease week.
 One week after infection, the detection in blood cultures can be carried out; an antibody screening of blood serum is possible in the second week.
-From the third week, the culture from stool samples can succeed.
+From the third week on, a culture from stool samples can succeed.

-In addition, the typical leukopenia is found in the blood and often even a lack of eosinophilic granulocytes.
+In addition, the typical leukopenia is found in the blood, often along with a lack of eosinophilic granulocytes.

 Treatment of typhoid fever